vectorgrp/vector-vscode-vcast/README.md

 This extension extends the VS Code Test Explorer.

-To use the extension, open a folder that contains one or more VectorCAST test environments, then click on the Test Explorer "Flask" icon in the activity bar.
-Within a few seconds a list of test environments will be displayed with a list of units, functions, and tests for each environment.
+To use the extension, open a folder that contains one or more VectorCAST test environments, and click on the Test Explorer "Flask" icon in the activity bar to open the VS Code Test Explorer pane.
+Within a few seconds a list of VectorCAST test environments will be displayed with a list of units, functions, and tests for each environment.

-If you want to initialize a workspace or folder for VectorCAST testing, simply run the command: "VectorCAST Test Explorer: Configure" from the command palette (Use: ctrl-shift-p or View->Command Palette to access), or click on the "Flask" icon in the activity bar, and then click "Configure VectorCAST Tests".
+If your workspace does not contain any VectorCAST test environments, you can start testing by right clicking on any C or C++ file in the explorer tree, and choosing "Create VectorCAST Environment".
+This action will automatically activate the extension, and start the environment build process.

+A final option to manually activate the extension without building an environment, is to choose the "VectorCAST Test Explorer: Configure" from the command palette.
+(Use: ctrl-shift-p or View->Command Palette to access).

-Once the extension is configured, you will be able to use the following features:
+Once the extension is activated, you will be able to use the following features:

 ## Features

 Many of the features implemented by this extension are common to the VS Code test explorer.
 The following sub-sections focus on features that are unique to the VectorCAST Test Explorer.

+### The VectorCAST Configuration File

+Before you can build a test environment, you must create a VectorCAST configuration file which allows you to choose the compiler you're using, default search directories, and many other tool options.
+The easiest way to do this is to set the extension option: "Configuration Location" to point to an existing CCAST_.CFG file.
+To make setting this value easier, you may right click on any existing CCAST_.CFG file and choose: "Set as VectorCAST Configuration File"

+If this option is not set, and you attempt to build an environment, the extension will automatically open the VectorCASTgraphical option editor.

 ### Creating a New Test Environment